graebema/aws-fis-demo/README.md

 with the instance ID of the specific EC2.
 The access to `https://var.fqdn/` is limited to the workstation ip from which you executed Terraform.

-The FIS Cloudformation template deploys a FIS experiment that terminates 2 of the EC2 instances of the autoscaling group.
+The FIS CloudFormation template deploys a FIS experiment that terminates 2 of the EC2 instances of the autoscaling group.
 The FIS experiment needs to be started manually in the AWS console.